plmday/Kiwi/Kiwi.md

 ###2.13.
 Images

-An image is supposed to be embedded in the rendered output.
+An image is supposed to be embedded in the formatted output.
 Hence its link deserves the first field, *with* (`&`) a secondary caption.
 The caption is optional, ` _ ` indicates no caption.